HenrikSamuelsson/reading-sw-architecture-in-practice-4th/chapter-02-discussion.md

 ## Question 2

-There a 13 reasons listed in chapter 2 why software architecture is important in this discussion question an attempt is made to poke a hole in each reason.
+There a 13 reasons listed in chapter 2 why software architecture is important, an attempt is made in this discussion question to poke a hole in each reason.

 > An architecture can either inhibit or enable a system’s driving quality attributes.